rmkraus/kraus.house/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a Linux enthusiast with a pasion for learning new open source platforms.

-email: agus[at]python.web.id
+My background is in engineering, scientific computing, Python, Linux, and DevOps.
+This steers my random projects which get documented here.